Bachelor

 Philosophy is available as a Major and Minor in the following programs, including double-degree variations:

-Graduates of this program can follow diverse career paths in the private and public sectors; Many employers will welcome the transferable skills.
-The following careers are open to graduates of this program: Policy analyst, researcher, intelligence officer, and diplomat.
+Graduates of this program can follow diverse career paths in the private and public sectors; many employers will welcome the transferable skills.
+The following careers are open to graduates of this program: policy analyst, researcher, intelligence officer, and diplomat.

-The Philosophy Major includes these requirements:
+The Philosophy second major includes these requirements:

 Students complete SIX of these courses: